-- Move from country of birth: conflict of nationality laws can give rise to statelessness.
+- Move from country of birth: Conflict of nationality laws can give rise to statelessness.

-- Loss or deprivation of nationality: country specific laws can cause citizens to lose citizenship or individuals to be deprived of citizenship in specific circumstances.
+- Loss or deprivation of nationality: Country specific laws can cause citizens to lose citizenship or individuals to be deprived of citizenship in specific circumstances.

-- Inability to prove links to a State: being undocumented is not the same as being stateless.
+- Inability to prove links to a State: Being undocumented is not the same as being stateless.
 However, lack of birth registration can put people at risk of statelessness as a birth certificate provides proof of where a person was born and parentage.

 Challenges Faced by the Community

-- No access to higher or public education systems
+- No access to higher education;

-- No access to public or quality healthcare
+- No access to quality healthcare;

 - Improper sanitation & waste management;